linkarzu/docker-jekyll-chirpy5.6.1/_posts/2023-06-16-starship-configuration.md

 # Overview

-Starship is a shell customization tool that allows you to see:
+Starship is a shell customization tool that enables you to see:
 - When you're inside a GitHub Repo, if you have pending changes, etc.
 - When you're inside a Python directory.
 - When you're logged in to a specific Google Cloud account if using the gcloud CLI.
 - And a lot more

-This guide will help you if you don't want to go through multiple youtube videos that recommend different tools that seem confusing and complicated

 I tried Oh My Zsh, on macOS but since it installs different themes and plugins, there was a 5-second delay every time I opened a new shell, which I hated.
 Probably it was a misconfiguration error on my side, but I don't care, I just uninstalled it and decided to go with Starship.
 If I need more plugins in the future, I'll just install them myself.

 # Installation

-This guide will show the steps to install Starship in `Linux` and `macOS`, but it can be installed in many different OSs, the installation instructions can be found on the [main page](https://starship.rs){:target="_blank"}.
+This guide will show the steps to install Starship in `Linux` and `macOS`, but it can be installed in many different OSs, the installation instructions can be found on their [main page](https://starship.rs){:target="_blank"}.
 - It can also be installed through package managers, instructions for that are on their page

+&emsp;
+&emsp;

-You'll need to know what type of shell you're using
+First, you'll need to know what type of shell you're using
 - As you can tell below, on this host, I'm using `bash`, and it's running `Debian`
 - If you're using a different shell, go to their page for instructions

 ```bash
 echo $SHELL
 ```